 What are Google Ads video campaigns?

 Google Ads determines which ads appear for a specific search based on auctions.
-Google considers five factors when choosing an ad to feature:
+Google considers a handful of factors when choosing an ad to feature:

 • Your bid